 Switzerland played an instrumental role in the founding of the GCF, particularly in the Fund's design and development phase.
 It contributed USD 100 million to the first capitalisation in 2015–17.
 As part of the first replenishment, this contribution was increased to USD 150 million for the 2020–23 period.
 Switzerland is represented on the GCF Board, in partnership with Finland, Hungary, Liechtenstein and Monaco.
 Its involvement in the GCF is coordinated through the joint PLAFICO platform, run by the Swiss Agency for Development and Cooperation (SDC), the State Secretariat for Economic Affairs (SECO) and the Federal Office for the Environment (FOEN).
 Switzerland supports the Fund's goals and principles, attaching particular importance to the following priorities:

 - Improving complementarity and coherence with other climate finance institutions

 - Optimising the network of partner organisations for impact-oriented project activities

 - Enhancing private sector engagement to mobilise additional funds

 - Promoting transparent, efficient and inclusive processes, and the effective deployment of funds

-At the end of 2020, the GCF Board had pledged some USD 7.3 billion to support 160 projects in more than 100 countries.
-As a result of these projects, over 1.2 billion tonnes of greenhouse gases will be avoided and more than 400 million people will become more resilient to climate change.
+At the end of 2022, the GCF Board pledged some USD 11.4 billion to support 209 projects in more than 100 countries.
+As a result of these projects, over 2.5 billion tonnes of greenhouse gases are expected to be avoided and more than 666 million people to benefit from greater climate resilience.
 All projects are listed on the GCF website.